chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 - 2. get the items endpoint

-Ｉ have add `limit` this variable `limit: int = 3`, which `limit=3` will be default items display.
-This mean without adding limit will display 53 items.
+Ｉ have added `limit` to this variable `limit: int = 3`, which `limit=3` will be the default items display.
+This means without adding a limit will display 53 items.

-You can add parse parameter like `?limit` to display limit of items,so if you add `?limit=2`, then it will display 2 items.
-Please refer below for more detail.
+You can add a path parameter like `?limit` to display the limit of items, so if you add `?limit=2`, then it will display 2 items.
+Please refer below for more details.

 ```
-#display all list , default as 3, so list only 3 items
+#display all list, default as 3, so list only 3 items
 curl -X GET http://127.0.0.1:8000/items
 # ["apple","lemon","orange"]